 Children from Iloirero Primary School (Kajiado) live within just a 2 hour drive from Amboseli National Park, and its about the same distance for students at Kishermoruak Primary school (Narok) to Masai Mara National Reserve and live right on the boundaries of the community conservancies.
 But even though they live so close to these world famous parks and conservation areas they have never, and may never, have the means to visit these wildlife havens.
 An excursion for the Mazingira Club students is an experience that will have life long consequences.
 These trips celebrate their involvement as active Mazingira Club members and visiting these special biodiverse places is a chance to see why conservation is just so important.

 The twinning project connects a small number of schools in Kenya and Australia.
-Global classmates will share stories about each others’ wildlife and culture and participate in small on-ground conservation projects coordinated by The Foundation and its partners.

 Schools in Australia can join The Maarifa Orange Army to participate in a hands on recycling program.
 Recycling of bottles, poppers and cans will not only improve the local environment and teach the students valuable lessons in sustainability, resources management and environmental protection, but will also raise money to pay school fees, purchase solar lights and buy books for vulnerable children in Kenya.
 The recycling school will learn-through-doing the importance of recycling and reducing waste, and also provides a means to help support their global class mates.
 The Australian school will be rewarded for their efforts with unique environmental ‘experiences’ as they reach recycling goals.
 This might include special guest presenters and activities coordinated by the Foundation.
+We can:

 Thank you for donating.